 In June 2015 Greg was a speaker at TEDx Philadelphia, where he talked about the potential of “social impact real estate” to transform America’s urban communities.

-Prior to his work at the PRA Greg was CEO of American Communities Trust (ACT), a national organization based in Baltimore, that advises private real estate developers, government entities, and financial institutions, helping them connect their resources with urban and low-income communities.
-Greg grew the organization to serve clients in over 25 cities, advising on a portfolio of projects that impact low-income communities.

-Starting in 2013 Greg served as a Senior Advisor with Econsult Solutions Inc., a Philadelphia-based economics firm.
+Prior to his work at PRA, Greg was CEO of American Communities Trust (ACT), a national group based in Baltimore, that advises private real estate developers, government entities, and financial institutions, helping them connect their resources with urban and low-income communities.
+Greg grew the organization to serve clients in over 25 cities.
+In 2013 Greg served as a Senior Advisor with Econsult Solutions Inc., a Philadelphia-based economics firm.

 From 2009-2012, he worked at The Enterprise Center Community Development Corporation, in West Philadelphia, serving first in a project management role, and then as the organization’s Director.
-Here Greg was project manager for the Center for Culinary Enterprises, a $6.5 MM, 13,000 square-foot food business incubator.
+Here Greg was project manager for the Dorrance H. Hamilton Center for Culinary Enterprises.
+In 2012 Greg was awarded Community College of Philadelphia’s Distinguished Leadership Award.

 Greg is the author of “Ed Bacon: Planning, Politics and the Building of Modern Philadelphia” (University of Pennsylvania Press, 2013), and Greg’s writings on urban design and development have appeared in a variety of national and local publications.

-Greg has a B.A. from Wesleyan University, where he graduated with a dual degree in American Studies and German Studies.
-Greg lives with his wife and son in the Fairmount neighborhood of Philadelphia.
+Greg has a B.A. from Wesleyan University, where he graduated with dual degrees in American Studies and German Studies.
+Greg lives with his wife, author and urbanist Diana Lind, and two sons, in the Fairmount neighborhood of Philadelphia.